 The company name must include an LLC identifier.
 It must include one of the following terms: LLC, L.L.C., Limited Liability Company, Liability Company, or Ltd.

 Must be Unique

-The name you choose must not be in use by another business or be easily confused with another business.
+The business name you choose must not be in use by another business or be easily confused with another company.

 Avoid Confusion With Government Agency